How to use technology for better teaching and learning by Mrs Bireniene from Lithuania

 „Technology is the right way for students to try new ways of using their knowledge and to gain new information.
 Students have the possibility to be involved in learning more and more,“ says Daiva Marozienė, headmaster at Simono Dacho Klaipeda Progymnasium.

-That’s why Daiva supports and encourages innovation in the classrooms, any of the teachers at Simon Dach Progymnasium use Corinth models and you can find a number of lesson plans based on the lesson plans from Klaipeda in Lifeliqe Creator.
+That’s why Daiva supports and encourages innovation via technology in the classrooms, all of the teachers at Simon Dach Progymnasium use Corinth models and you can find a number of lesson plans based on the lesson plans from Klaipeda in Lifeliqe Creator.

 How does the water move through rocks?